GRV96/weather_db/README.md

 # weather_db

-An application to learn NodeJS
+A weather condition database for learning NodeJS